towa12357/AvintonAcademyPersonal/ApacheSpark/SparkML/note.md

 - Error occurs when reading training data (SparkSession → spark)
 - Error occurs when processing categorical data (s"{column}_index" → s"${column}_index")
 - Cross Validation took a long time to complete and there was no change in results
+- Note that different models are used when recalculating scores